mnp-club/Quantum_Computing_Workshop_2020/README.md

-# Quantum Computing Bootcamp 2020
+# Quantum Computing Workshop 2020

 Welcome to our Quantum Computing workshop.
 So to start off you need an IBM id so that you can use the IBM Quantum Experience.